ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 #### Execution flow
 {: #execution-flow}

+To understand the interactions between the components of the Hybrid HPC with persistent cloud resource pools architecture, consider how a job is processed within the system.
+A typical problem that runs on an HPC system will be split into multiple jobs which are then run on the many compute nodes within the system.
+The way these are executed is:

-1. User invokes a compute job through an application, web browser, or command line interface.
+1. The user invokes a computation through an application, web browser, or command line interface.
 2. The job request is sent to the multicluster manager which uses pre-defined rules and policies to determine whether the job should be processed using on-premises HPC resources or in the cloud.
 3. The multicluster manager sends the compute job to the cluster manager for the respective cluster (on-premises or cloud).
 The job is then queued locally for dispatch to the compute node(s).
 4. The cluster manager sends the job to the HPC Agent.
 One agent runs on each of the compute nodes.
 The agent runs the relevant application executables to perform the computation.
 As part of the computation, the application might access data stored in the shared file system.